 - If the attack is not a critical hit, each stat will have its stat stage multiplier applied.
 If the attack is a critical hit, positive defensive stat modifiers and negative offensive stat modifiers will be treated as zero.
 In the first generation, all stat modifiers (including badges and more detailed below) were ignored indiscriminately for a critical hit; in the second generation, all stat modifiers (including badges and more detailed below) were ignored for a critical hit if and only if the attacker's offensive stat stage was less than the target's defensive stat stage.

-- If the battle is not a link battle and all stat modifiers are not being ignored due to a critical hit, then each stat may be multiplied by 1.125 (first two generations) or 1.1 (third generation) if the player who controls the Pokémon has the appropriate badge: Brock's Boulderbadge, Falkner's Zephyr Badge and Roxanne's Stone Badge raise Attack; Lt.
-Surge's Thunderbadge, Jasmine's Mineralbadge and Norman's Balancebadge raise Defense; and Blaine's Volcanobadge, Pryce's Glacierbadge, Clair's Risingbadge and Liza & Tate's Mind Badge raise the special stats (the Glacierbadge raises Special Attack and the Risingbadge raises Special Defense in G/S/C).
+- If the battle is not a link battle and all stat modifiers are not being ignored due to a critical hit, then each stat may be multiplied by 1.125 (first two generations) or 1.1 (third generation) if the player who controls the Pokémon has the appropriate badge.
+In R/B/Y/FR/LG, Brock's Boulderbadge raises Attack, Lt.
+Surge's Thunderbadge raises Defense, and Blaine's Volcanobadge raises Special (R/B/Y) or Special Attack and Special Defense (FR/LG); in G/S/C, Falkner's Zephyr Badge raises Attack, Jasmine's Mineralbadge raises Defense, and Pryce's Glacierbadge raises the special stats (though this is buggy, such that whether it actually boosts Special Defense depends on the exact value of the boosted Special Attack stat); and in R/S/E, Roxanne's Stone Badge raises Attack, Norman's Balancebadge raises Defense, and Liza & Tate's Mind Badge raises the special stats.

 - In the fourth generation onwards, if the target is a Rock-type and a sandstorm is raging, its Special Defense is multiplied by 1.5.